 Female Firsts—For Both Genders

 Along with offering a captivating social history that honors the company’s female employees, Trailblazers reveals that women were involved in flight well before the Wright Brothers’ time.
 In the late-1700s, female balloonists were popular carnival attractions, the book tells us, but it was not until the early 20th century that first wave of daring females entered the era of powered flight.
-According to Women in Aviation International, E. Lillian Todd was the first woman to design and build an aircraft in 1906, Blanche Stuart Scott was the first female to solo an airplane in 1910, and Katherine Stinson became the first female aerobatic pilot in 1915.
+According to Women in Aviation International, E. Lillian Todd was the first woman to design and build an aircraft in 1906, Blanche Stuart Scott was the first female to solo an airplane in 1910, and Katherine Stinson became the first female aerobatic pilot in 1915."This incredible article by Janet Forman is merely a glimpse of the inspiration you will find in the book Trailblazers: The Women of The Boeing Company by Betsy Case," says Executive Director of PT Adam Rodriguez.
+"We thank everyone at The Boeing Company who helped make this article possible and author Betsy Case for sharing her hard work with us."

 Indeed, many women have broken ground for both genders.
 In 1921, Bessie Coleman was the first African-American, male or female, to receive a pilot’s license, while Jacqueline Cochran, the first woman to break the sound barrier and the first woman to fly a bomber across the Atlantic, still holds more distance and speed records than any pilot.
 Barbara Erickson London, a World War II Rosie the Riveter, was not only the first woman to build and fly a B-17, she was also the first pilot of either gender to fly four consecutive 2,000 mile ferry trips, racking up 8,000 miles in five days.
 (London’s personal legacy is just as enduring: Two of her daughters and three of her grandchildren became pilots.)
 And while many Boeing employees work far beyond traditional retirement age, the record holder is a woman: Diana Rhea, who started at Boeing in the early days of World War II, was still on the job in November of 2013, 71 years later.